Potentiality for Interaction

 We deliberate about things that are up to us and are matters of action.
 Deliberation is neither knowledge nor opinion.
 Inquiry about exact sciences or general truths or ends is not deliberation, but deliberation is a kind of inquiry.
 Deliberation applies to means for achieving ends, when outcomes can be predicted with some confidence, but are still uncertain.
 On big issues, we consult others.
 When there is more than one means to an end, deliberation seeks the one that is easier and more beautiful.

 Deliberation may also examine how a thing will come about through a particular means, what other means are required for that means, and so on.
-Aristotle says the analysis of dependencies of means and ends in particular works just like a mathematician’s analysis of a geometrical diagram.
+Aristotle says that the analysis of dependencies of means and ends in particular works just like a mathematician’s analysis of a geometrical diagram.

 Deliberating well overall belongs to people with good practical judgment (p.112).
 “What is deliberated and what is chosen are the same thing, except that the thing chosen is already determined, since the thing chosen is what is decided out of the deliberation.” (p.43.)
 Aristotelian choice is therefore anything but arbitrary.
 It is a normative and rational determination, emerging from an open, fallible, and pluralistic process.
 (See also Brandomian Choice.)